JSONScript/jsonscript/README.md

 Soon there will be a JavaScript interpreter for JSONScript and a compiler of JSONScript to JavaScript.
 Once it is done, there will be the middleware for express web framework to support batch processing of requests on the server using JSONScript.

-## Mailing list

-If you would like to receive an email when some usable part is complete, please sign up to the Mailchimp mailing list [here](http://eepurl.com/bmSE3z).

 ## Problem

 Management of remote systems is usually done via APIs.